 Bay Area

-The Bay Area is still extraordinarily expensive — median prices hover around $1.25 million — but there are real signs of stabilization.
+The Bay Area is still extraordinarily expensive, with median prices hovering around $1.25 million, but there are real signs of stabilization.
 Affordability here sits around 23%, which is slightly better than San Diego (15%) or Orange County (9%).
-San Mateo County is the outlier: buying the median home there requires an annual income of over $500,000, making it arguably the least affordable county in the country.
+San Mateo County is the outlier: buying the median home there requires an annual income of over $500,000.
+Tech sector recovery and rising stock valuations are beginning to revive luxury demand, particularly in Marin and Santa Clara.

 Southern California

-SoCal is where the most visible softening is happening — and where the spring rebound will likely be most noticeable.
+SoCal is where the most visible softening is happening.
 The region's three major metros all posted year-over-year price declines at the end of 2025: LA (-1.2%), San Diego (-2.6%), Inland Empire (-2.5%).
-But according to HomeBuyingInstitute's SoCal market forecast, Zillow projects 1.1–1.6% price gains for all three by year-end 2026.
+But Zillow projects 1.1–1.6% price gains for all three by year-end 2026.

 Central Valley & Inland Markets